craftcms/docs/docs/3.x/config/config-settings.md

 See [craft\helpers\ConfigHelper::localizedValue()](https://docs.craftcms.com/api/v3/craft-helpers-confighelper.html#method-localizedvalue) for a list of supported value types.

 ::: tip
-You might also want to set <config:invalidUserTokenPath> in case a user clicks on an expired password reset link.
+You might also want to set <config3:invalidUserTokenPath> in case a user clicks on an expired password reset link.
 :::